acmgroup/destinydocs/Telemetry/Universal JSON GPS Message Extended.md

   - `"disabled"`: The safe-zone was disabled by a user or the system.
   - `"clear"`: An internal state that can be ignored as it shouldn't ever be transmitted along with the telemetry message.
+* `address` (string|null): The address or area where the safe-zone was enabled.
+This will typically be the same address that was detected when the device became in a parked state.
+This may be `null` if no address was available or the safe-zone is still in the `"created"` state and have not been enabled yet.
 * `created_at` (IS8601 string): The safe-zone's creation timestamp.
 * `disabled_at` (IS8601 string|null): The safe-zone's disabled timestamp
   (if applicable), `null` if not disabled.